Jakob Gadolin: Biography

-Gadolin was born in Strängnäs, Sweden.
-In 1736, he studied at The Royal Academy of Turku (which later became the University of Turku).
-In 1745 he became Master of Philosophy and Professor of Mathematics.
-He became accomplished in numerous fields such as philosophy and mathematics and from 1753 was a Professor of Physics and in 1762 Professor of Theology.
+He became accomplished in numerous fields such as philosophy and mathematics and in 1753 he was named Professor of Physics, in 1756 to Doctor of Theology and in 1762 Professor of Theology.
 In 1788, he succeeded Jakob Haartman as the Bishop of the Archdiocese of Turku which was then a diocese of the Church of Sweden.
 He held this position until his death in 1802.